Hubbard Woods Business District Streetscape

 Study area

 The project area is generally along Green Bay Road between Tower Road (to the south) and the commercial businesses located north of Scott Avenue (to the north).
 The study area includes Tower Court to the east and the alleyway to the west.
-The Village of Glencoe is participating in this study, as the areas located north of Scott Avenue are located within Glencoe’s municipal limits.
+The Village of Glencoe participated in this study, as the areas located north of Scott Avenue are located within Glencoe’s municipal limits.
 Note: no changes to Hubbard Woods Park are planned as part of this study.
 No changes to the train station are part of this project, as planned improvements to the station are the responsibilities of Metra.

 Aerial photo of Hubbard Woods